TylerKimbell/SimpleChecklistManager/README.md

 # HumanTaskManager
 Human Task Manager is a minimal, yet highly customizable, task manager.
-Human Task Manager is designed to be a tool that you can use for simple to do lists, habits, and/or long term goals.
+HTM is designed to be a tool that you can use for simple to do lists, habits, and/or long term goals.
 The customizability means that if you think of a use for it outside of task management you can use it for that as well.

 ## Features